DivyaMohanasundaram/wc_car_parking_system/README.md

-# CarParking System.
+# CarParking System
    # The endpoint is being calculated base on Direction Mapping as follows

             N                           Vertical
             |                           |